joernhees/userdocker/README.rst

 The first is strongly recommended in case you want to allow users to use nvidia GPUs from within docker containers via nvidia-docker (see EXECUTORS in config).
 Without it they cannot pass the NV_GPU environment variable to the userdocker (and thereby nvidia-docker) command to select their desired GPU(s).
+Make sure to include the right path to the ``userdocker`` executable, if in doubt or the above does not work, run ``whereis userdocker`` to find the correct path.

 FAQ: